Which railway sleepers are best?

-Traditionally used to lay rail tracks on, these are large rectangular sawn pieces of timber that are now used in a variety of landscaping and gardening environments, such as raised beds, lawn and border edging, steps, pathways and retaining walls.
+Traditionally used to lay rail tracks on, railway sleepers are large rectangular sawn pieces of timber that are now used in a variety of landscaping and gardening environments, such as raised beds, lawn and border edging, steps, pathways and retaining walls.

-What is the difference between softwood and hardwood sleepers?
+What is the difference between softwood and hardwood railway sleepers?
 What are softwood sleepers made from?

-Our softwood sleepers are sawn from pine, spruce and larch wood.
-They are from faster growing trees where the wood is not as dense and slow growing as hardwoods such as oak.
-As the softwood is not as naturally dense and strong, they are pressure-treated to counter this and offer long-lasting protection against damp and rot.
-Our hardwood sleepers are from slower growing trees, predominantly oak (Quercus Cerris & Robur), where the wood is dense and heavy, and thus naturally strong and resistant to the elements of nature without the need for treatments.
+Our softwood railway sleepers are sawn from pine, spruce and larch wood.
+Softwood sleepers are from faster growing trees where the wood is not as dense and slow growing as hardwoods such as oak.
+As the softwood is not as naturally dense and strong as oak, they are pressure-treated to counter this and offer long-lasting protection against damp and rot.
+Our hardwood sleepers, on the other hand, are from slower growing trees, predominantly oak (Quercus Cerris & Robur), where the wood is dense and heavy, and thus naturally strong and resistant to the elements of nature without the need for treatments.

 How long do railway sleepers last?

-Railway sleepers will last for years, with our softwood treated sleepers they can last around 8 to 10 years due to the pressurised treatment, UC4 sleepers extend this to 15 years.
+Railway sleepers will last for years, with our softwood treated sleepers typically lasting around 8 to 10 years due to the pressurised treatment, and UC4 treatments extending this to 15 years.
 Softwood that is left untreated will still last around two to five years, which is why all of our softwood sleepers have been treated for longevity.
-We also supply hardwood sleepers, with oak sleepers ranging from 15-20 years, whilst our European oak sleepers will last for 20 years.
+We also supply hardwood sleepers, with oak sleepers ranging from 15 to 20 years and European oak sleepers lasting for 20 years.

-Do I need to apply treatments to the sleepers?
+Do I need to apply treatments to the railway sleepers?

-Our softwood sleepers are already pressure treated, so you do not need to treat them with a wood preservative unless you sawn them into different lengths, leaving the ends open and needing protection to last their expected lifespan of 8 to 10 years.
+All of our softwood railway sleepers are already pressure treated, so you do not need to treat them with a wood preservative unless you sawn them into different lengths, leaving the ends open and needing protection to last their expected lifespan of 8 to 10 years.
 Our hardwood sleepers do not need treating, as they are naturally dense and strong, but will benefit from a lick of oil (such as linseed or Danish) to keep their aesthetics on top form.

 What does tanalised mean?
-What pressure treatment do you use?
+What pressure treatment do you use on railway sleepers?

 Pressure treatment, also known as tanalisation, refers to the way in which the timber is treated.
-Our timber is cut from sustainably run forests, then sawn into the required shapes.
-After reaching the correct moisture content (around 25% max), it is put in a large cylinder.
+Our railway sleepers are cut from sustainably run forests, then sawn into the required shapes.
+After reaching the correct moisture content (around 25% max), the railway sleepers are put in a large cylinder.
 When the doors to the cylinder are shut, a chemical such as Tanalith E is added to cover all the wood, before up to 13 bar of pressure is applied to ensure the preservative chemical is absorbed.
 The chemical is then drained from the cylinder, before the timber is vacuumed to pull out any chemical left.
 This leaves treated wood to remain resistant to the elements of nature.

 What is the difference between green and brown treatments?

-The treatment process is exactly the same, however the brown treated sleepers have a brown dye added - there is no difference other than the aesthetics.
+The treatment process is exactly the same, however, the brown treated sleepers have a brown dye added.
+There is no difference other than the aesthetics.
 If you would prefer a more modern look, why not try our Barrettine Shed & Fence Treatment?

 Do you use Creosote on your railway sleepers?

-What is the difference between reclaimed and new sleepers?
+What is the difference between reclaimed and new railway sleepers?

 How can I use railway sleepers in my garden?

-Sleepers can be used in all manner of ways.
-The most popular uses are for retaining walls, border edging and raised beds, however we have seen people make raised deck areas from them, use sleepers vertically to create fences and walls, and one customer even used them to make a swimming pool for the summer!
+Railway sleepers can be used in all manner of ways.
+The most popular uses for railway sleepers are retaining walls, border edging and raised beds, however, we have seen people make raised deck areas from them, use sleepers vertically to create fences and walls, and one customer even used railway sleepers to make a swimming pool for the summer!
 They can be secured and lined to make ponds, and many gardeners and landscapers use them to make benches, tables and other features in the garden.
 For a more modern touch, we'd recommend pairing our railway sleepers with gabion baskets.
 Need some inspiration or advice?
 Check out our how-to guides on railway sleepers:

 Can you cut railway sleepers?